Wherever you go, your mobile device follows. Inevitably, mobile has become so ingrained in our lifestyle than any other medias.

 - Mobile media time spent is higher at 51% compared to desktop in the US

-Consequently, mobile advertising is significant for brands and advertisers (when it is done right).
+Consequently, mobile display advertising is significant for brands and advertisers (when it is done right).
 So, it’s expected for many to wonder: What are the best mobile ad formats for my marketing campaigns?

 Let’s face it.
 There’s no such thing as a universal ad format.
 So instead, let’s look at the available types of ads for mobile—traditional and trending.
 Understand how each works.
 Learn how to select the best mobile ad format to monetize your mobile marketing campaign.